By Faye Martins

 If you are going into the client’s home to teach private sessions, make sure they know ahead of time to secure a quiet, comfortable place for the pranayama.
 Minimize interruptions during the session by turning off phones.
-Play quiet music to provide a buffer for other minor distractions.
+Play soft music to provide a buffer for other minor distractions.

 Educate the Student

 Begin by explaining the importance of breathing and how many of us take it for granted regularly.
 Encourage the student to take a few deliberate, deep belly breaths to see the immediate effects of such a breath.
 Let your yoga student know the benefits that people gain by practicing pranayama regularly, like reduced stress and anxiety, conflict management skills, increased blood flow, and better overall health and well-being.
 Very often, we take for granted the fact that yoga training brings about states of happiness.

 Once there is an initial understanding, teach your yoga student a few easy breathing techniques that he or she can begin to employ regularly.
 They might start and end the day with a few minutes of breathing or stop breathing during stressful situations.
 Provide a written handout for the student to refer to at any time, anywhere.

 After a session or two, check in with the student to make sure the pranayama techniques are having the desired effects.
 Ask the client to be honest about what they are feeling and how the meditation is working or not working for them.
 Then, adjust accordingly to provide the client with a routine that will genuinely work for them.

 © Copyright – Aura Wellness Center – Publications Division